Ckaluva/alx-pre_course/README.md

-My first readme
+My first readme,
-Allowed to edit this time
+allowed to edit this time